Clunes, Victoria: Booktown

-Wesley College campus (Wesley@Clunes)
+Wesley College campus

-In recent years Clunes has undergone a noticeable transformation and rejuvenation following the decision by Wesley College, Australia's largest co-educational private school, to establish a campus for Year 9 students in the town.
+Between 2000 and 2008, Clunes underwent a noticeable transformation and rejuvenation following the decision by Wesley College, Australia's largest co-educational private school, to establish a campus for Year 9 students in the town.
 Opened in 2000, about 80 students take up residency in the Wesley Clunes Residential Learning Village in the centre of town and become part of the local community for an eight-week period each term.
 Where they learn how to live in a shared house and how to live with others when they grow up.